j-mcnally/RaygunRuby/README.md

 I, nor kohactive are in anyway associated with the offical raygun.io, we just couldn't wait for them to develop a rails solution so we rolled our own.

+Throwing exceptions has never been so much fun.

 ## Installation